Brooklyn Nets vs. Boston Celtics: Game Preview, Betting Odds

 ODDS:

-The Nets enter the day as 13.5-point underdogs to the Celtics, and the total over/under is 222.5 points.
+The Nets enter the day as 8.5-point underdogs to the Celtics, and the total over/under is 217.5 points.

 KEYS TO THE GAME: